Do you love middle-grade literature but everyone around you is reading adult?

 Julie Artz writes stories for children that feature the natural world, folklore, mythology, history, and all that is magical about those things.
 In addition to contributing to Middle Grade @ Heart, she works as a developmental editor for Author Accelerator, and contributes regularly to From the Mixed-Up Files of Middle-Grade Authors and The Winged Pen.
-She is represented by Jennie Dunham of Dunham Lit.
-You can also follow her on Instagram, Facebook and Twitter.
+You can find her on Twitter (@julieartz), Instagram (@julieartz), and Facebook.

 Cindy Baldwin is a fiction writer, essayist, and poet.
 She grew up in North Carolina and still misses the sweet watermelons and warm accents on a daily basis.
 As a middle schooler, she kept a book under her bathroom sink to read over and over while fixing her hair or brushing her teeth, and she dreams of writing the kind of books readers can’t bear to be without.
 She lives in Portland, Oregon with her husband and daughter, surrounded by tall trees and wild blackberries.
 Her debut novel, WHERE THE WATERMELONS GROW, is forthcoming from HarperCollins Children’s Books in 2018.
 You can find her on Twitter (@beingcindy), Instagram (@cindybaldwinbooks), and at http://www.cindybaldwinbooks.com.

 Karen S. Chow started writing novels when she was a college sophomore, while earning a degree in Electrical Engineering at Arizona State University.
 Now, she is an engineer by day and middle-grade novelist by night.
 She lives in Gilbert, AZ, with her husband and three children.
 Karen is represented by Andrea Cascardi of Transatlantic Agency.
 You can find her on Twitter (@KChowrites) and at http://www.karenschow.com.